 Let’s stop the body hatred.
 Now.

 I am not judging anybody’s choices, that will be another attack on who we are as women.
 There is nothing wrong with liking fashion or pink nail color.
-There’s nothing wrong with not.
 There is something very wrong with constantly feeling flawed.
 There is something terribly wrong with the lies we’re told.
 And there is something fundamentally wrong with feeling anything but sheer delight in our physical selves.

 Our relationship with our body is in need of repair.
 A very powerful and healing step is writing a letter to your body.
 Write it from your heart.
 Look at and acknowledge all your feelings.
 Apologize to it.
 Recognize all the ways you appreciate it.
 Make a commitment to treat it better.
 Make a decision to start loving it.
 Now.
 Completely.

 Here is a version of a letter to inspire you, it is based on my own as well as many clients experiences.
 After you read it, take some time and write your own.